wso2-extensions/mi-connector-bigquery/src/test/INTEGRATION-TEST.md

 **Tested Platform:**

- - Mac OX 10.12.6
+ - Ubuntu 16.04
- - WSO2 EI 6.4.0
+ - WSO2 EI 6.5.0
  - Java 1.8

 Follow the steps given below to set up integration tests.

- 1. Download WSO2 EI 6.4.0 zip file from the official site and place it in the "{BIGQUERY_CONNECTOR_HOME}/repository/" folder.
+ 1. Download WSO2 EI 6.5.0 zip file from the official site and place it in the "{BIGQUERY_CONNECTOR_HOME}/repository/" folder.

  2. Set authorization details: